cpierce/mailcatcher/README.md

 SERVICE_PASS = ""
 ```

-This configuration can be used for any language (php, ruby, javascript, or even your favorite email client for testing).
+This configuration works for various programming languages, including PHP, Ruby, JavaScript, and even email clients for testing.

+By using MailCatcher with Docker, you can streamline your email testing process and ensure that your application's email functionality works as expected in a consistent and reproducible environment.